Akbotmakersnew/LUCIFER/README.md

 * `DATABASE_URI`: [mongoDB](https://www.mongodb.com) URI.
 Get this value from [mongoDB](https://www.mongodb.com).
 For more help watch this [video](https://youtu.be/1G1XwEOnxxo)
 * `DATABASE_NAME`: Name of the database in [mongoDB](https://www.mongodb.com).
 For more help watch this [video](https://youtu.be/1G1XwEOnxxo)
 * `LOG_CHANNEL` : A channel to log the activities of bot.
 Make sure bot is an admin in the channel.
-* `DELETE_TIMR` : To avoid copyright issues in movie groups.
+* `DELETE_TIME` : To avoid copyright issues in movie groups.
 Make sure bot is an admin with delete messages option.
 ### Optional Variables
 * `PICS`: Telegraph links of images to show in start message.( Multiple images can be used seperated by space )
 * Check [info.py](https://github.com/Akbotmakersnew/LUCIFER/blob/master/info.py) for more